How It Started

 …To Memoir and Fiction

-In 2014, Emily finally started writing a fiction story (The Knowledge Game) that did not die after one chapter.
+In 2014, Emily finally started writing a fiction story that did not die after one chapter.
 She worked on it all year with a final sprint during National Novel Writing Month (NaNoWriMo) in November.
-During NaNoWriMo 2016, Emily wrote a fantasy romance novel (Rose Fair), and in 2018, she wrote a light contemporary romance (Kensington).
+During NaNoWriMo 2016, Emily wrote a fantasy romance novel (The Forest Bride), and in 2018, she wrote a light contemporary romance.
 In 2019, Emily decided to focus on the fantasy romance genre, using her middle name, Jane.
-She plans to pursue traditional publishing, and will attend the Romance Writers of America conference to pitch Rose Fair to agents and editors.
+She’s writing what she calls “cozy fantasy romance,” which is not actually a thing yet, but will be soon!
+The Forest Bride and its sequels are now available (links at janebuehler.com).

 The Present Day